CCBR/HowTos/docs/GitHub/sop_projpipes.md

 ### Requirements

 1. Location of data
-    - Test data sets should be stored within a `.test` directory, as found in all cookiecutter templates.
+    - Test data sets should be stored within a `.test` directory, as found in all templates.
 2. Documentation
     - Review information on the [documentation](https://ccbr.github.io/HowTos/GitHub/basic_docs/) page, which will provide basic information on test data used within the project/pipeline.
     - A README file should be created under the `.test` directory, to include the following information: